Residence Life has overall responsibility for the management of the university’s student residences.

 Checking out of a Room

 Keys Residents who change rooms, withdraw or otherwise leave university housing must return their keys to a Residence Life staff member or the Residence Life Office within 48 hours.
-If a key is lost or not returned by the stated deadline, a $55 per key and $75 per apartment charge will be assessed.
+If a key is lost or not returned by the stated deadline, a $40 charge per key will be assessed.
 Unauthorized copies of keys will not be accepted.
-At final check‑out, keys must be received by the Area Director/Assistant Director for Fraternity & Sorority Housing by 10AM on the day following Commencement.
+At final check‑out, keys must be received by the Area Director/Assistant Director for Fraternity & Sorority Housing by noon on the day following Commencement.

 Withdrawals/Room changes during the semester When a resident changes rooms, withdraws or is separated from the university or its residences for any reason, the resident will remove all personal belongings from the university premises, vacate the residence and return key(s) within 48 hours.
 All residents are provided an opportunity to meet with a Residence Life staff member once they have moved all of their belongings from their room.
 The staff member may collect the room key(s) and evaluate the condition of the room, noting any damages, missing items or cleaning concerns.
 Residents who fail to check out with a Residence Life staff member are subject to charges for any or all damages/loss or cleaning of the room.
 Exceptions to the 48-hour provision may be authorized for good cause by Residence Life.